Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Estimating fiscal multipliers

 \subsection{Baseline results}

-Figure \ref{fig:multipliers} presents the estimated tax and spending multipliers, where the first column reports the tax multiplier, the second column shows the spending multiplier, and the third column presents the estimated difference between the tax and spending multiplier.
-Similar to \citet{mertens2014reconciliation}, we calculate tax multipliers by dividing the output response of a tax revenue shock of minus one percent by the average ratio of federal tax revenues to GDP in the sample of 17.5\%.
+Figure \ref{fig:multipliers comp} presents the estimated tax and spending multipliers, where the first column reports the tax multiplier, the second column shows the spending multiplier, and the third column presents the estimated difference between the tax and spending multiplier.\footnote{Similar to \citet{mertens2014reconciliation}, we calculate tax multipliers by dividing the output response of a tax revenue shock of minus one percent by the average ratio of federal tax revenues to GDP in the sample of 17.5\%.
 Government spending multipliers are calculated by dividing the output response of a public spending shock of one percent by the average ratio of federal spending to GDP in the sample of 9.1\%.
-Equivalently, the numbers reflect the present response to a tax cut (government spending increase) that lowers (increases) tax revenues (government spending) by one percentage point of GDP.
+Equivalently, the numbers reflect the present response to a tax cut (government spending increase) that lowers (increases) tax revenues (government spending) by one percentage point of GDP.} The solid lines report the estimates of the non-Gaussian proxy weighting approach and shaded areas indicate 68\% credible bands.
+As a comparison with the existing approaches, dashed lines show the estimates of the \cite{mertens2014reconciliation} fiscal proxy SVAR and dashed-dotted lines report the estimates of the \cite{caldara2017analytics} non-fiscal proxy SVAR.